TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add functions for manipulating SVG's.

 * Allow for PWA use:
-  * Check for OFFLINE use and supress transport errors
+  * Check for OFFLINE use and suppress transport errors
   * Add check for online/offline - make available to user code
   * Auto-generate manifest and sw.js - need icon and to set names/urls/etc
   * https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests